- Paperback: 350 pages

 "So, I know," forcefully implies the stranger.

-At this, d'Avaloy's grin turns once again into an angry expression.
+At this, the swordsman's grin turns once more into an angry expression.
 "Enough of this!
 Who are you?
 And why are you in my apartment?"

 "I see that you have not changed in all of these years, dear brother."
-At this last sentence, the voice of the stranger suddenly changes from a low gruff, into a voice that is more familiar to d'Avaloy.
-Quickly, the master of this dwelling place pulls off the cloak-hood from the stranger, and what follows next from d'Avaloy is a good, hearty laugh.
+At this last sentence, the voice of the stranger suddenly changes from a low gruff, into a voice that is more familiar.
+The stranger then pulls down the hood of the cloak, revealing his features to the master of this dwelling place; and, what follows next from d'Avaloy is a good, hearty laugh.

-"Oh, you are too much, brother mine!" bellows out d'Avaloy, placing his sword back into its sheath.
-Now beginning to walk, d'Avaloy makes his way over to a small table, where there is a bottle of
+"Oh, you are too much, brother mine!" he bellows out, placing his sword back into its sheath.
+Now, beginning to walk, d'Avaloy makes his way over to a small table, where there's a bottle of

 "No, thank you, Charles," says Arnaund d'Avaloy, as he completely takes off his cloak, laying it over a nearby chair, revealing his priestly robes that were underneath.